-The Estonian government has declared an emergency situation until May 1, 2020.
+The Estonian government has declared an emergency situation until May 17, 2020.
 The changes in the normal routine affect, among other things, schools, cultural activities, and cruises.
 No public events are allowed.
-The changes do not affect shopping malls at this moment but situation may change.

 - Estonian Government also decided on temporary reintroduction of border control at the Schengen internal border and surveillance at the national borders.

 - Starting from 17th March 2020, everyone who comes to Estonia from a foreign country have a restriction on movement and are obliged to stay in a residence stated in the respective declaration.

 - Exceptions from restrictions on movement after entering to Estonia are for: